Google’s Vision for Android in the Enterprise in 2017.

 Android for Work (now Android Enterprise) is set to solve all these issues – namely a single set of management controls and features across all Android devices.
 However, the Android Enterprise team are taking it further with the likes of -

 The on-boarding of enterprise users is being tackled on a number of fronts -

-I would like to thank Google for running an excellent event and being very upfront and humble with all their enterprise partners.
-It was a great event to attend and I think we all came away energised and empowered to drive adoption of Android in the enterprise.
+Thanks to Google for running an excellent event and being very upfront and humble with all their enterprise partners.
+We all came away energised and empowered to drive adoption of Android in the enterprise.
 For more information on Android in the enterprise please see https://enterprise.google.com/android/.